individual-ism/responsive-design/README.md

 Obviously, width isn't the only property we can change using a media query.
 We can change **any** css property.

-Add a new class to the small media query called `hidden-small`
+We'll add a new class to the small media query called `hidden-small`

 ```css
 @media screen and (max-width: 576px) {